 THE SETTING OF WINNIE THE POOH

 - Although the setting has no GPS coordinates, the setting suggests Milne was influenced by pre-1900 Essex and Kent, where Milne spent his holidays as a child.
 (At least, it’s more like this than like the more thickly settled countryside of Sussex, where he lived as an adult.)
-The landscape of the Pooh stories is quite bare and uncultivated, compriison mostly heath, woods and marsh.
+The landscape of the Pooh stories is quite bare and uncultivated, comprising mostly heath, woods and marsh.
 There are many pine trees, but the most common plants are gorse and thistles.

 - Rain, wind, fog and snow are all common — this is a world with all four seasons.
-Apart from occasional rough weather, this is a perfectly safe world.

 - The world is a stable one.
 Tigger’s and Roo’s arrive in the Forest is like the appearance of a sibling in early childhood, inexplicable and unexpected.
 Both characters soon become an integrated part of the idyllic world.